Iran–United States relations: Iranian Revolution

 The Iranian/Islamic Revolution (1978–1979) ousted the Shah and replaced him with the anti-American Supreme Leader Ayatollah Ruhollah Khomeini.
 The United States government State Department and intelligence services "consistently underestimated the magnitude and long-term implications of this unrest".
 Six months before the revolution culminated, the CIA had produced a report stating that "Iran is not in a revolutionary or even a 'prerevolutionary' situation."

 Revolutionary students feared the power of the United States, particularly the CIA, to overthrow a new Iranian government.
 One source of this concern was a book by CIA agent Kermit Roosevelt Jr. titled Countercoup: The Struggle for Control of Iran.
 Many students had read excerpts from the book and thought that the CIA would attempt to implement this countercoup strategy.

 Khomeini referred to America as the "Great Satan" and instantly got rid of the Shah's prime minister, replacing him with politician Mehdi Bazargan.
 Until this point, the Carter administration was still hoping for normal relationships with Iran, sending its National Security Adviser Zbigniew Brzezinski.

 The Islamic revolutionaries wished to extradite and execute the ousted Shah, and Carter refused to give him any further support or help return him to power.
 The Shah, suffering from terminal cancer, requested entry into the United States for treatment.
 The American embassy in Tehran opposed the request, as they were intent on stabilizing relations between the new interim revolutionary government of Iran and the United States.
-However, President Carter agreed to let the Shah in, after pressure from Henry Kissinger, Nelson Rockefeller and other pro-Shah political figures.
+However, President Carter agreed to let the Shah in after pressure from Henry Kissinger, David Rockefeller, and other pro-Shah political figures.
 Iranians' suspicion that the Shah was actually trying to conspire against the Iranian Revolution grew; thus, this incident was often used by the Iranian revolutionaries to justify their claims that the former monarch was an American puppet, and this led to the storming of the American embassy by radical students allied with Khomeini.